shakacode/react_on_rails/README.md

 Be sure to see the [React Webpack Rails Tutorial Code](https://github.com/shakacode/react-webpack-rails-tutorial) along with the live example at [www.reactrails.com](http://www.reactrails.com).

 ## Including your React Component in your Rails Views
-Please see [Getting Started](#getting-started) for how to set up your Rails project for React on Rails if you have not already done so.
+Please see [Getting Started](#getting-started) for how to set up your Rails project for React on Rails to understand how `react_on_rails` can see your ReactComponents.

 + *Normal Mode (React component will be rendered on client):*